JamesTheGiblet/the_giblet/roadmap.md

     **Tasks:**
         * [x] **Task 23.1: Implement Style-Aware README Generation:** Enhance the `code_gen` or a new `doc_gen` module to take the project brief and the data from `style_preference.py` to generate a `README.md` that matches your preferred style.
         * [x] **Task 23.2: Implement Style-Aware Roadmap Generation:** Create the `roadmap_generator.py` module.
 Its primary function will be to use the project brief and style preferences to generate a `roadmap.md` file that is compatible with our existing `RoadmapManager`.
-        * [🚧] **Task 23.3: Implement the "Reflective Prompts" UI:** After a README and roadmap are generated, update the UI to ask the user "Would you like to save this format as your default?" and trigger the update in `style_preference.json`.
+        * [x] **Task 23.3: Implement the "Reflective Prompts" UI:** After a README and roadmap are generated, update the UI to ask the user "Would you like to save this format as your default?" and trigger the update in `style_preference.json`.
+* [ ] **Task 23.4: Reflect and Evaluate Phase Outcomes**
+    * Verify that generated documents adhere to style preferences and are useful.

 ---
 ## Phase 24: 📂 The Project Scaffolder